ember-learn/guides-source/guides/release/components/template-lifecycle-dom-and-modifiers.md

 }
 ```

-More information about `ember-modifier` can be found [on the README](https://github.com/ember-modifier/ember-modifier) as well as philosophy, how to think about modifiers, etc.
+Modifiers can be used in many other ways!
+For API documentation and more examples, visit the [the `ember-modifier` README](https://github.com/ember-modifier/ember-modifier).

 ### Abstracting the Logic Into a Shareable Modifier

-Using the local modifier sworks well for one-off cases, but if you want to pull this logic into reusable functionality that you can use throughout your app, you can move the modifier to a globally accessible place
+Writing a modifier in a component class works well for one-time use cases, but if you want to reuse the modifier in other places within your app, you can move the modifier to a globally accessible place.

 The modifier that we're going to build will allow us to say: